MartinMeyer1/bike-map/DEPLOYMENT.md

 # BikeMap Production Deployment Guide

-This guide will help you deploy the professional BikeMap application to a VPS using Docker, PostGIS, and Traefik for high-performance vector tile serving.
+This guide will help you deploy the BikeMap application to a VPS using Docker, PostGIS, and Traefik for high-performance vector tile serving.

 ## Prerequisites